-- RP Professional with qualifications recognised by Professional Engineers Board (PEB) of Singapore, Board of Architects (BOA) of Singapore or Building and Construction Authority (BCA), recognized for Resident Engineer - P/T Professional and Technical personnel with relevant qualifications - CCPP Certified Construction Productivity Professional - SDCP Specialist Diploma in Construction Productivity conducted by BCA Academy - ACCP Advanced Certificate of Construction Productivity conducted by BCA Academy - BCCPE Basic Concept in Construction Productivity Enhancement (Certificate of Attendance) conducted by BCA Academy.
-A director with BCCPE (Certificate of Attendance) is acceptable for one company only - CET The Continuing Education and Training (CET) requirement has been implemented since 1 November 2010.
-In order to retain their respective grades (i.e. A1 and A2), each registered personnel is required to complete 14 hours of structured CET courses annually over a 12-month period from 1 November to 31 October (of the next calendar year) - 10) For A1, A2 and B1, 1RP/P/T to register or obtain SDCP by the renewal date after 1 January 2016.
-For B2, 1RP/P/T to register or obtain ACCP by the renewal date after 1 January 2016. - 11) A1 and A2 require at least one-third of the RP/P/T with minimum 24 months of relevant experience in Singapore.
-Out of the 24 months, at least 12 months of relevant experience in Singapore within the latest three years.
+RP - Professional with qualifications recognised by Professional Engineers Board (PEB) of Singapore, Board of Architects (BOA) of Singapore or Building and Construction Authority (BCA), recognized for Resident Engineer

+P/T - Professional and Technical personnel with relevant qualifications

+CCPP - Certified Construction Productivity Professional

+SDCP - Specialist Diploma in Construction Productivity conducted by BCA Academy

+ACCP - Advanced Certificate of Construction Productivity conducted by BCA Academy

+BCCPE - Basic Concept in Construction Productivity Enhancement (Certificate of Attendance) conducted by BCA Academy.
+A director with BCCPE (Certificate of Attendance) is acceptable for one company only

+CET - The Continuing Education and Training (CET) requirement has been implemented since 1 November 2010.
+In order to retain their respective grades (i.e. A1 and A2), each registered personnel is required to complete 14 hours of structured CET courses annually over a 12-month period from 1 November to 31 October (of the next calendar year)

-First time application for A1 require every technical personnel to be interviewed by BCA.
+- 10) A1 and A2 require at least one-third of the RP/P/T with minimum 24 months of relevant experience in Singapore.
+Out of the 24 months, at least 12 months of relevant experience in Singapore within the latest three years. - First time application for A1 require every technical personnel to be interviewed by BCA.